salilab/imp/tools/mac/README.txt

 Double-click on the package (.pkg) file and follow the prompts to install IMP on your Mac.

+(Newer Macs may complain that the installer is from an unknown developer.
+This is expected; simply right click on the installer, and select "Open" from the menu, rather than double-clicking on it.)

-Your Mac may complain that a newer version of IMP already exists, if you previously installed a stable release of IMP.
+Your Mac might complain that a newer version of IMP already exists, if you previously installed a different release of IMP.
 To fix this, you first need to remove the package receipt.
-On older Macs, remove "IMP 1.0 10v4.pkg" from /Library/Receipts (not Library/Receipts; you won't find it in there).
+On older Macs, remove "IMP 1.0 10v4.pkg" or similar from /Library/Receipts (not Library/Receipts; you won't find it in there).
 On newer Macs, remove org.salilab.imp.* from /var/db/receipts.

 The installer will install IMP under the /usr/local/ directory (you won't see